-Union to discuss concerns on British Steel with government
+UK unions to discuss troubled British Steel with government

-LONDON (AP) — U.K. union leaders plan are set to lay out their concerns to the government amid reports that British Steel is facing bankruptcy within days.
+LONDON (AP) — U.K. union leaders are set to lay out their concerns to the government amid reports that British Steel is facing bankruptcy within days.

 Sky News is reporting that the nation’s second-largest steel producer is on the brink of collapse.
 British Steel declined to comment.